 John Hudson's grandfather was Henry Chapman, born in 1800 in Kent.
-Henry Chapman married Anne Bates, born May 31, 1804 in Kent (his mother was Sarah Filmer and his family's lineage can be traced back to 13th century Kent) and in 1833 took the ship George Washington to Ellis
+Henry Chapman married Anne Bates, born May 31, 1804 in Kent (his mother was Sarah Filmer and his family lineage can be traced back to 13th century Kent) and in 1833 took the ship George Washington to Ellis Island with Canada listed as his destination.

-Island with Canada listed as his destination.
 Anne Bates' brother was Richard Betts who went to Australia in 1830 with his wife Elizabeth.
 Their ship, the Rockingham, was wrecked coming ashore and the passengers had to be literally dragged to shore.
 With little protection from the weather, Richard's wife Elizabeth and baby son died within weeks from dysentery and exposure.
 Kerri Young of South Australia contacted Paul Redfern in 2012 to share this information about Anne and to explain that Richard Betts was her great great grandfather.

 Anne Chapman with their five children in 1834 traveled between West Farleigh, Kent County England and Upper Canada.
 They sailed on the Vessel Olympia to New York and then travelled to Upper Canada.
 Henry Chapman with his family became residents in the Township of Vaughan, County of York in June of 1834.
 The Land Records for the County of York, Township of Vaughan in Ontario Canada show that Henry Chapman on June 24, 1834, purchased 200 acres of farm land known as lot 32, concession 5, deed number 11738.
-Henry continued to operate this 200 acre farm in Vaughan until his death.
+Henry continued to operate this 200-acre farm in Vaughan until his death.

 The Land Records for the County of York, Township of East Gwillimbury, Ontario Canada show that Henry Chapman on 2nd of December 1845, purchased 9 acres of land known as lot 106, 1st concession west, deed number 5755.
-Henry Chapman was a resident of Holland Landing from 1845 to the year of his death in 1874.
+Henry Chapman was a resident of Holland Landing (located an hour north of Toronto) from 1845 to the year of his death in 1874.
 The land was purchased from Honorable J B Robertson.
 There is a street marked Chapman on this property and it intersects Yonge Street.
 Henry sold a portion of lot 106 to the Northern Railroad.
 The Railroad Station for Holland Landing was built on this property.
 Henry Chapman was the first station agent in 1853.

 This was a busy station in those pioneer days.
 For the thirsty travelers and local folks Henry had his brewery conveniently located right next to the passenger platform of the Northern Railroad.
 John Chapman operated the toll gate for Yonge Street at that roadway.
 This last toll ticket issued for that toll gate is in the Ontario Archives in Toronto.
-Henry and Joshua, the sons of Henry Chapman senior, made bricks for the local buildings on this same land.
-Henry Chapman senior died January 19, 1874.